-In closing, Corry is a dedicated trade professional with a wealth of knowledge to share.
-He has completed a provincial adult instructors degree (March 2017)and is currently involved in the program.
-His upcoming goals include; completing his teaching degree and becoming a trade school instructor (currently works at BCIT in trades apprenticeship and at his plumbing company as project superivsor).
-Corry's professional credentials include, being a high school graduate of Brookswood Secondary in Langley BC in 1992, completing his plumber apprenticeship with a degree in plumbing from BCIT in Burnaby in 1999, completing 3 of the TECA Quality First Programs and becoming a Certified Adult Educator.
+Corry is a dedicated trade professional with a wealth of knowledge to share.
+He has completed a provincial adult instructors degree in March 2017.
+Corry currently works at BCIT in trades apprenticeship and at his plumbing company as director.
+Corry's professional credentials include, being a graduate of Brookswood Secondary in Langley BC, completing his Plumbing and Gas apprenticeships at BCIT in Burnaby in 1999, completing 3 of the TECA Quality First Programs and becoming a Certified Adult Educator.

 David is President of Eneready Products Ltd., a ventilation equipment manufacturer.
 He has worked in the residential ventilation industry for 35 years, co-founded TECA 25 years ago and currently chairs its Ventilation Committee.
 Over the last 25 years he has spoken at 40 conferences throughout the US and Canada on the topics of ventilation, air moving and chimney safety.